 23. 17% of workplace relationships started at social gatherings.

 How to start an office romance?
 Well, it’s not just about having a couple of drinks and hooking up with a random guy or girl from work.
-Actually, only a small percentage of office affairs started during the happy hour or holiday parties.
-26% of respondents, however, started their affair by working in the same department and 18% by having offices close to each other.
+Actually, only a small percentage of affairs in the workplace started during happy hour or holiday parties.
+26% of respondents began their affair by working in the same department and 18% by having offices close to each other.

 24. Office romances can lead to marriage.